-It’s no secret that as we get older, body parts go south (thanks for nothing gravity!) and your eyelids are no exception.
+It’s no secret that as we get older, body parts go south (this situation bothers me, gravity!), and your eyelids are no exception.
 As they sag and droop, your eyes start to look smaller and smaller.
 An easy and effective way to camouflage this is with some strategically placed eyeshadow.

-- Light colors make things to stand out, or come forward, and darker colors cause things to recede.
+- Light colors make things stand out or come forward, and darker colors cause things to recede.
 Make your lower lid more noticeable with an eyeshadow in a light neutral color like Bone by Bobbi Brown is a good way to go.

-- Next, brush a darker neutral color slightly above the crease on the part that is the droopiest or puffiest.
-The easiest way to do this is with your eyes open and looking straight on at the mirror.
+- Next, brush a darker neutral color slightly above the crease on the droopiest or puffiest part.
+The easiest way to do this is with your eyes open and looking straight at the mirror.
 Taupes or light and neutral browns are a good choice of color for doing this.
-I’ve tried several different colors over the years but the best one I’ve found for this is Bobbi Brown eyeshadow in the horribly misnamed shade, Grey.
-Despite it’s moniker, this is actually a very neutral taupe color that works on pretty much everyone and creates a shadow over the droop that makes it disappear into the background.
+I’ve tried several different colors over the years, but the best one I’ve found for this is Bobbi Brown’s eyeshadow in the horribly misnamed shade, Grey.
+Despite its moniker, this is actually a very neutral taupe color that works on pretty much everyone and creates a shadow over the droop that makes it disappear into the background.
 Gently blend up and out.

 2. Line Your Eyes the Right Way

 - Loss of firmness in our skin as we get older makes it hard to apply eyeliner.
-Pencils tend to get caught making the clean line look a little jagged and broken up.
-A better way to use the right kind of liner and dab, or gently push, it into your lash line.
-I like to use a super soft pencil like this one from Bobbi Brown or a gel liner with a brush.
+Pencils tend to get caught, making the clean line look a little jagged and broken up.
+A better way to use the right kind of liner and dab, or gently push it into your lash line.
+I like to use a super soft pencil like Bobbi Brown or a gel liner with a brush.
 You can also use a liquid liner if you have a steady hand.
-And if you really want to use your regular pencil liner go for it but make sure to keep it sharp – you’ll get better results.
+And if you really want to use your regular pencil liner, go for it but make sure to keep it sharp – you’ll get better results.

-- Make the line a little thicker on the outer corner helps open things up and after you’ve applied your liner, smudge it with a cotton swap for a more natural look.
+- Make the line a little thicker on the outer corner helps open things up and after you’ve applied your liner, smudge it with a cotton swab for a more natural look.

 - There is an ongoing debate about whether lining your lower lashes will make your eyes look smaller.
-If you do line them, keep the line very thin or just line the outer corner.
+If you do like them, keep the line very thin or line the outer corner.

 - After mascara has been applied and is dry, line the upper waterline for more drama and definition.